descostesn/chromglycomethods/figure1/D/README.md

-# Heatmap of the percentage of overlap of the ChIP-Atlas candidates with O-GlcNac peaks in mouse ESC
+# Heatmap of the percentages of overlap of the ChIP-Atlas candidates with O-GlcNac peaks in mouse ESC

 I. [Description](#description)
 II.
 [Details](#details)